 Every lawyer and their mother chases the next great mass tort case.
 The cases either resolve with a settlement or collapse.
 The lawyers do not take their pages down.
 So victims assume the cases are ongoing.

 We try to go back and modify the pages to tell people what happened in the cases.
 Most lawyers do not.
 They leave up these pages that breathlessly beg for the cases.
 So it is no wonder why clients are confused.

 Victims are so desperate for help they do not even read the page before calling.
-We have mass tort pages that discuss at length why the cases failed because we want people to understand why they do not have a claim.
-Yet we still get calls on those cases in spite of the bold print that says we do not handle those cases.
+We have mass tort pages that discuss at length why the cases failed because our legal team wants victims to understand why they do not have a claim.
+Yet we still get calls on those cases despite the bold print that says we do not handle those cases.

-Just because we turn prospective clients away doesn’t mean we don’t want to hear from you.
+Just because our personal injury law firm turns prospective clients away doesn’t mean we don’t want to hear from you.
 If you think you have a personal injury claim against someone, tell us about it.
 Reference this post and say you are looking for direction.